- June 08, 2023

 - August 07, 2012

 Focus on Yale Child Study Center Summer Interns

-Each year, the YCSC offers a summer internship for rising junior and senior undergraduate students, spanning all areas of developmental science including clinical and typical development, and basic and applied research.
+Each year, the Yale Child Study Center (YCSC) offers an 8-week summer internship for rising junior and senior undergraduate students, spanning all areas of developmental science including clinical and typical development, and basic and applied research.
 Interns are paired with a faculty mentor, based on their research interests and career trajectories, and spend the summer working with their mentor on a relevant research project.
 The projects are in a series of tracks that include neuroscience, developmental, and clinical areas.
-Interns attend lectures and seminars where they are exposed to other areas of developmental science beyond the scope of their lab.
+Internships are 40 hours/week, and in addition to research interns are required to attend lectures and seminars where they are exposed to other areas of developmental science beyond the scope of their lab.

 This is a competitive internship with a limited number of places.
-Stipends may be available for those students who do not have funding from their home institution or other sources.
+Interns are encouraged to seek funding for this summer internship opportunity from their home institution or other sources.
+Stipends of up to $4,000 for the 8-week session may be available for those who are unable to secure such funding from their home university.
 Advice on summer housing will be provided upon acceptance to the internship.
-National as well as international applicants are invited to apply.
-We are sorry that we are unable to offer this opportunity to high school students or graduating seniors.
+Only undergraduate students who are U.S. citizens, or international students currently enrolled in U.S. undergraduate degree granting institutions, are eligible to apply.
+We are sorry that we are unable to offer this opportunity to high school students or to graduating seniors.

 Your application you should include (in a single PDF file):